980-314-4226Send an Email

 A: Once you receive your Notice of 2019 Real Estate Assessed Value (view sample notice) in late January, you have a couple of options if your disagree with your value:

-Informal Review--You have 30 days from the date you received your Notice of 2019 Real Estate Assessed Value to request an Informal Review.
-An Informal Review allows you and an assessor to review the property record and supporting information together.
+Informal Review--An Informal Review allows you and an assessor to review the property record and supporting information together.
 If an error is found, it can be corrected without having to go to a Formal Appeal.
 Informal reviews are encouraged.
 Request an informal review by visiting the property information portal, completing the form included with your Notice, in-person or by calling 980-314-4226.

 Formal Appeal--If you believe your 2019 Notice of Real Estate Assessed Value is not a reasonable estimate of what your property could sell for on Jan.
 1, 2019, you also have the right to file a Formal Appeal by